 What are the different streaming platforms?

 Twitch is the largest video games streaming platform.
-It has 100 million unique visitors per month and over 38 million installations of the Twitch app on iOS and Android.
+It has 15 million viewers per day.

 Twitch has enjoyed enormous growth in recent years.
 It was bought by Amazon in 2014 for around $1 billion, and allows millions of people to watch games live, chat with each other and broadcast their own stream to others.

-YouTube recently added a live streaming service to its website.
+YouTube has a live streaming service on its website.
 It works very much like Twitch but has the ability to play back while the live stream is happening.
 It also saves the video to the streamer’s YouTube channel.

 So for users who already have an existing successful YouTube channel, streaming on YouTube is much more convenient.
 However, the potential for a larger live audience is still much higher on Twitch.

 Smashcast is another streaming service similar to YouTube and Twitch, but less popular.

 AfreecaTV is another streaming service, one that is another based in South Korea.
 There’s also the Chinese service YY.